We may earn money or products from the companies mentioned in this post.

 Why I Write

 I write because my feelings are so strong.
 I know no other way to express my feelings.
 On this earth, I am filled with great sadness, to see this once strong man struggle to walk from the living room to the kitchen.
 I sense the fear in his voice when he falls and is scared nobody will be there to catch him.
-I am filled to brink of despair to see my friends coping with struggles of the broken world we live in and faced with an undeserved and merciless debilitating disease.
+I am filled to the brink of despair to see my friends coping with the struggles of the broken world we live in and faced with an undeserved and merciless debilitating disease.

 Yet, I do see God in these moments.
-(If you need help finding joy in every day moments, read the following post: Divine Intervention)
+(If you need help finding joy in everyday moments, read the following post: Divine Intervention)